cygig/MCUVoltage/readme.md

 # Public Functions

 ## MCUVoltage()
-Constructor, this assumes the default bandgap voltage.
+Constructor, this assumes the default bandgap voltage, 1024mV for ATtiny3224/3226/3227 and 1100mV for the rest.

 ## MCUVoltage(*unsigned int* myBandgap)
 Constructor, where you pass your own bandgap voltage, `myBandgap`.
 Note that `myBandgap` is in millivolts.
 This is also meant to calibrate the accuracy of the readings.
 While the bandgap voltage may not be accurate on production, it should remain more or less consistent across different working environments, thus knowing your bandgap voltage will mean future readings should be accurate.
 An example is provided to calculate this bandgap voltage with the help of a digital multimeter.
 This is known as the reference voltage for ATtiny3224/3226/3227.

 ## *unsigned long* readmV()
 Returns Vcc in millivolts.
 This function only read the Vcc once, and is not recommended as we usually discard the first reading, however this can be useful if you want to read multiple times manually.
-This is faster than `read()` since there are no floating point operation.
+This is faster than `read()` since there is no floating point operation.

 ## *unsigned long* readmV(*byte* avgTimes)
 Returns Vcc in millivolts.
 Read the Vcc once, discard that reading, then go on and read `avgTimes` more, and returns the averaged the results.
+This is faster than `read(byte avgTimes)` since there is no floating point operation.

 ## *float* read()
 Similar to `readmV()` but returns the result in volts rather than millivolts, as a floating point, thus also slower.